Variation (horse): Background

-Variation was a bay mare bred in 1827 either by Mr Nowell or by William Scott Stonehewer, Sr. Stonehewer, a "great sporting man" from a "good old Yorkshire family", owned her during her racing career.
+Variation was a bay mare bred in 1827, believed to be bred either by Mr Nowell or by William Scott Stonehewer, Sr. Stonehewer, described as a "great sporting man" from a "good old Yorkshire family", owned her during her racing career.
 She was the eighth foal produced by her dam, a daughter of Beningbrough named Johanna Southcote (1811–1834).
 Variation was the only classic winner sired by Bustard, a horse which won the Dee Stakes at Chester Racecourse in 1816.

 Racing career

 1830: three-year-old season

 Variation made her racecourse debut in the Oaks Stakes over one and a half miles at Epsom on 28 May.
 She was ridden by George Edwards and started a 28/1 outsider in a field of eighteen fillies with the 1000 Guineas winner Charlotte West being made the 3/1 favourite.
 She won the classic by two lengths from Lord Sefton's filly Mouche, with Charlotte West unplaced.
 Stonehewer reportedly rewarded Edwards with £500 for his riding of the filly.
 Variation next appeared at Goodwood Racecourse in August, where she raced against colts in the Drawing-room Stakes.
 Carrying top weight of 122 pounds she finished unplaced behind Erymus.

 In autumn Variation had three engagements at Newmarket's Second October meeting.
 On the opening day of the meeting she ran a match race at level weights against a colt named Zucharelli.
 She won the ten furlong match very easily for a prize of 200 guineas.
 Four days later she ran in the Newmarket Gold Cup over the Abington Mile course and finished second of the twelve runners, finishing a head behind the four-year-old colt Harold after hanging to the left in the closing stages.
 On the same day, Variation collected a prize of 100 guineas without having to race, when her scheduled opponent, a filly named Carmine, failed to appear for a match over ten furlongs.